sakfi/SakFi-Vercel/README.md

 - Takes less than 15 minutes to setup ⏱️
 - Highly customisable ⚒️

-🍌 More importantly, we are pretty (●'◡'●)
+🍌 More importantly, we are super pretty (●'◡'●)

 ## Quick start